juliaschatz/juliaschatz.github.io/atz/index.md

 ## About Me

-I am a first-year Master's student at the University of Southern California in Aerospace Engineering with a focus in spacecraft guidance and controls.
+I am a Master's student at the University of Southern California.
+I work in spacecraft systems and spacecraft and launch vehicle GNC.
-Currently seeking opportunities in spacecraft GNC.
 You can contact me at the email listed on my [resume.](/Julia_Schatz_Resume.pdf)